sravanithummapudi/VisionAispringai/README.md

 ## Vision Ai
 ## Overview
 This project is a full-stack web application that generates recipes and images using AI.
+It also includes a Q&A feature.
 It is built with:
 - **React.js** (Frontend)
 - **Spring Boot** (Backend)
 - **Spring AI** (AI Integration)